 Ability to select, summarise and synthesis written information from multiple sources (T/F/A)

-Ability to synthesise and critically evaluate multidisciplinary perspectives on the same problem (T/F/A)
+Ability to synthesise multidisciplinary perspectives on the same problem (T/F/A)

 Ability to produce work to agreed specifications and deadlines (T/F/A)

-Ability to work effectively as part of a group or team (F/).
+Ability to work effectively as part of a group or team (T/F/A).